 - 2-3 tsp sugar, or to taste

-Melt the gelatin in the microwave (about 5 seconds should be sufficient) and whisk into the milk mixture.
-Pour into 2-3 jars (see recipe notes above), cover and place in the fridge to let set overnight.
+Melt the bloomed gelatin in the microwave (about 5 seconds should be sufficient) and whisk into the milk mixture.
+Pour through a small strainer (to remove any matcha lumps) into 2-3 jars, cover and place in the fridge to let set overnight.